max-pav-love/daWeather/README.md

 # DaWeather ⛅️
 > Simple weather application in Swift for iOS 15.
 ## General Information
-- DaWeather ⛅️ will help you determine the current weather by your location
+- DaWeather ⛅️ will help you determine the current weather

-## Technologies Used
-- Alamofire v5.4.4
-- OpenWeatherMap API v2.5

 ## Features
 - Get weather by your current location